Prepare a business plan for growth

-- Part 2 The importance of ongoing business planning
+- 2 The importance of ongoing business planning

-- Part 4 Drawing up a more sophisticated business plan
+- 3 Drawing up a more sophisticated business plan

-- Part 6 When and how to review your business plan
+- 5 When and how to review your business plan

-Planning is key to any business throughout its existence.
+Planning is key to any business.
 It's sensible to review your current performance on a regular basis and identify the most likely strategies for growth.

-Once you have reviewed your progress and identified the key growth areas that you want to target, it's time to revisit your business plan and make it a road map to the next stages for your business.
+Once progress and key growth areas have been identified you can revisit your business plan and make it a road map to the next stages for your business.